rsanheim/runcoderun-gem/README.markdown

       or
     rcr [command] [options]

-Right now we just support open - try it out:
+Right now we just support open.
+Open opens up your project homepage on RunCodeRun in your default browser.
+Try it out:

     $ git clone git://github.com/floehopper/mocha.git
     $ cd mocha